Your enquiry has been successfully sent

 Biography

-I thrive addressing complex and significant problems which allow me to apply my skills in critical thinking, research design, and people management and use my creativity, determination and empathy to have visible, real-world impact.
+I am a problem-solver at heart.
+I thrive addressing complex and significant challenges.
+These are the times where I can lean into my skills in critical thinking, research design, and people management and use my strengths of creativity, determination and empathy to seek real-world impacts.

 Other Interests